• Skip to primary navigation

 Hericium mushrooms or Hericium coralloides

-These like to come up in the late fall in the Midwest, when the leaves start to drop from the trees, but they’re choosy as to where they grow, and to me it seems like each mushroom eating the decomposing tree can have their own internal clock when it decides to fruit, similar to chicken of the woods, although this could easily be due to difference in the host tree species, I’m speculating a bit here.
+These start to appear sporadically in the late Fall in the Midwest on hardwood trees like oak maple when the leaves start to drop and there's been a few cool nights.
+Each mushroom eating a decomposing tree seems to have their own internal clock when it decides to fruit, similar to chicken of the woods.

 Edible Hericium erinaceaus mushroom